jwmount/HyperAQ/README.md

   * Valve

     This is the fundamental object of this app.
 There are 5 valves under management.
 Each valve has 3 key attributes: name, command_state, and GPIO pin number.
+A valve can be controlled by schedule, simply create some sprinkles that specify valve on/off times.
+A valve also can be controlled manually, by pushing one of the valve buttons on the nav bar.
+In both cases, a dependent History object is created to log the on/off times.

   * Sprinkle